-‘Epic Simile’ by A. E. Stallings is a twenty-one line poem that is not confined to any particular rhyme scheme or pattern of meter.
+‘Epic Simile’ is twenty-one lines long and not confined to any particular rhyme scheme or pattern of meter.
 It is written in free verse with the only consistent factor being the length of lines and a similarity in the number of syllables each line contains.

 The poem begins with the narrator describing the pains the hero is experiencing due to his hard day of fighting.
 The man is covered in blood and is wrapped up tightly in his armor.
 The day appears to be a success, even though the hero’s current physical state is weakened and somewhat miserable.

 The hero is being carried along on his chariot and after seeing the snowy mountains that ring the landscape takes on a different perspective on the scene.
 He feels the wind and hears it like he would if instead of spears, it was rustling through trees.
 The hero is seeing the world differently.